mslinn/sbt-ethereum-docs/docs/tutorial.md

 with the blockchain by sending messages to it.
 The blockchain expects an address from which the message comes.

-`sbt-ethereum` allows you to set up a sender in three different ways, by setting up an alias called `defaultSender`, by defining an ordinary sbt setting called `ethSender`, or by using the task `ethSenderOverrideSet` to establish a short-lived, temporary sender.
+`sbt-ethereum` allows you to set up a sender in three different ways, by setting up an alias called `defaultSender`, by defining an ordinary sbt setting called `ethcfgSender`, or by using the task `ethcfgSenderOverrideSet` to establish a short-lived, temporary sender.
 It's most convenient to define the address you use most often as `defaultSender`, and then define temporary overrides as needed.
-(You'll only want to define `ethSender` when you are working on a development project with its own well-defined owner.)
+(You'll only want to define `ethcfgSender` when you are working on a development project with its own well-defined owner.)
 Let's go ahead and define our new address as `defaultSender`.
 ```
-eth-command-line ~> ethAliasSet defaultSender 0xd1a30c1e0cb4ccb679e3b3cb069d606c40e3fec5
+eth-command-line ~> ethAddressAliasSet defaultSender 0xd1a30c1e0cb4ccb679e3b3cb069d606c40e3fec5
 [info] Alias 'defaultSender' now points to address 'd1a30c1e0cb4ccb679e3b3cb069d606c40e3fec5' (for blockchain 'mainnet').
 [info] Refreshing alias cache.
 [success] Total time: 0 s, completed Oct 29, 2017 4:43:29 AM